Ak0p/chat_app/README.md

 ## How to run

-In order to run the project you will need a working postgres containter in docker.
+- In order to run the project you will need a working postgres containter in docker.
-After that add the **DATABASE_URL** .env variable in the /webapi folder.
+- Complete the **DATABASE_URL** env variable in the /webapi folder with the url from postgres.
-After starting the database start the backend using *cargo run* in the webapi directory.
+- After starting the database start the backend using `*cargo run*` in the webapi directory.
-Then start the frontend by running *npm run dev* in the /app/app folder.
+- Then start the frontend by running `*npm run dev*` in the /app/app folder.

 ## Misc